rhiannemock/ketoboot/README.md

 I have chosen dark grey and white with a pop of orange as my color scheme throughout all pages.
 Using the orange for headings of the sections means the website can be easily scanned for what you are looking for.
 I chose orange for the footer which will be the same on every page containing links to emails and social media.
 The merriwether font was chosen for its modern look and easy readability.
-All in all im aiming with this look for a website that is is modern, uncluttered and visually pleasing aswell as being easy to read and informative.
+All in all im aiming with this look for a website that is is modern, uncluttered and visually pleasing as well as being easy to read and informative.

 # TESTING